-Cheers: Explore downriver during Wyandotte Restaurant Week
+Cheers: Dive downriver during Wyandotte Restaurant Week

 Wyandotte Restaurant Week kicks off Saturday, highlighting the quaint riverfront community’s food and retail businesses.
 The city is off the beaten path, and the walkable downtown area with a historic feel makes for a fun day trip or night out.